Immigration detention: Japan

 Additionally, 16 regional detention houses are managed for short-term detention.
 However, many of the long-term detainees have been detained in regional short-term detention houses that lack facilities such as common rooms and recreational area.
 Some detainees spend significant time (up to 13 days) in isolation due to disciplinary measures.
 Practices of immigration bureau has been criticized for the "lack of transparency", "indefinite detention" and its "arbitrary" nature.

 Europe

+Austria

+The largest facility in Austria is the Federal care center east in Traiskirchen.

 Greece

 In late 2019, Greece's liberal-conservative government of New Democracy, led by Kyriakos Mitsotakis, announced the creation of five closed, pre-departure detention centers for refugees and immigrants, located on the Aegean islands of Leros, Chios, Lesvos, Kos, and Samos.
 Hosting over 20,000 immigrants, the islands will be compensated with a 30% VAT reduction.
 Ten other closed detention camps were planned as of 2019.

 Italy

-Since 6 March 1998 (law n.40/1998, aka the Turco-Napolitano law), the irregular immigrants whose asylum request had been denied were interned into "Provisional Stay Centers" (Centri di Permanenza Temporanea, CPT), pending their expulsion from Italy.
+Since 6 March 1998 (law n.40/1998, aka the Turco-Napolitano law), irregular immigrants whose asylum requests have been denied are held in "Provisional Stay Centers" (Centri di Permanenza Temporanea, CPT) while awaiting expulsion from Italy.

 Since 30 July 2002, the Bossi-Fini law (law n.
-189/2002) made illegal entry and stay on Italian territory a criminal offence.
-Centers interned both people already sanctioned to expulsion (as before) and other irregular immigrants pending their proper identification and the individual evaluation of their asylum requests.
+189/2002) made illegal entry and stay in Italian territory a criminal offence.
+The centers interned both individuals already sanctioned to expulsion, as before, and other irregular immigrants awaiting proper identification and evaluation of their asylum claims.
 Accordingly, since 23 May 2008 (law n.125/2008), they were renamed as "Identification and Expulsion Centers" (Centri di Identificazione ed Espulsione, CIE).

-Since 13 April 2017, the Minniti-Orlando (law n.
+From 13 April 2017, the Minniti-Orlando law (law n.
 46/2017) renamed the centers again, as "Permanence Centers for Repatriations" (Centri di Permanenza per i Rimpatri, CPR).
-It was planned to activate 20 CPRs, but by 2018, only the following CPRs were operational:
+20 CPRs were planned, but by 2018, only the following were operational: